-Create and deploy Blueprint
+Create and deploy Blueprint Once a design has been finalized, dep

 Once a design has been finalized, deploy the blueprint to push the design into production.
 Assign resources, build as described, and validate the network is working as intended.

 Design Your Network